 Sevran Country Park known as “Parc de la Poudrerie” was created in 1980.
-It is a large park intertwined with urban life in the North East Paris territory.
+It is a large park intertwined with urban life in North East Paris territory.
 This park is an incredible place and invitation to relax, to enjoy nature or simply to get away from the hustle and bustle of the city and everyday life and work.
-Grassy tree lines sprinkled with sports fields, picnic areas and swing sets for the children are a real pleasure to relax.
+Grassy tree lines sprinkled with sport fields, picnic areas and swing sets for children.

 Take your camera and go for some stunning “wow” moments in the park.
 Each day is a little bit of a voyage discovery of the various activities on the flora and fauna in the park.
 Tours for all ages are held all through the year on pre-booking.

 Believe it or not, this park still boasts some of the vestiges of the past including the national gunpowder factory which was created in 1867.
-The neighborhood has a significant heritage; The original heritage vestiges was devoted to the gunpowder factory operated in the years 1873 to 1973, it accounted for about 3 300 workers and produced up to 28 tons of powder per day.
-This national “Parc de la poudrerie” is today converted into a peaceful and beautiful urban park of 137 acres located in the territory of Seine Saint Denis around the towns of Sevran, Villepinte, Livry-Gargan and Vaujours.
+The neighborhood has a significant heritage: the Cité-Jardin.
+The original heritage vestiges was devoted to the gunpowder factory operated in the years 1873 to 1973, it produced up to 28 tons of powder per day and could employ up to 3000 workers.
+This site of the museum and parc of the poudrerie is today converted into a peaceful and beautiful urban park of 137 acres located in the territory of Seine Saint Denis around the towns of Sevran, Villepinte, Livry-Gargan and Vaujours.
 It has been open to the public since 1973.
 It is crossed by the Canal de L’Ourcq.

 During your walking trails, you will notice many open spaces and herbaceous ponds which are home to the rich natural fauna and flora of the park.